 If the network supports IPv6, you can check the box beside Enable IPv6 and click Save.
 An IPv6 address will appear beside Address, and you can use it to connect to the camera.
-Click on Save to apply and store the settings.

 QoS

 To edit the QoS (Quality of Service) settings, select System > Network > QoS.